-I am a Senior Lecturer in Comparative Social Science at the UCL Institute of Education, where I work in the Department of Education, Practice and Society.
+I am an Associate Professor of Comparative Social Science at the UCL Institute of Education, where I work in the Department of Education, Practice and Society.
 I am Director of the Centre for Global Youth and a Contributing Academic to the ESRC Centre for Learning and Life Chances in Knowledge Economies and Societies (LLAKES).

 As part of this research agenda, I am leading the sixth wave of the Citizenship Education Longitudinal Study (CELS), which is now being administered by the Institute of Education.
 The CELS data plays an important role in the LLAKES project ‘The crisis for contemporary youth: Young people, opportunities and civic values in the UK.’

 I recently completed an ESRC Future Leaders fellowship which looked at the relationship between society, schools and youth civic engagement.
 I am now building on this project by examining young people’s attitudes towards, and aspirations after, Brexit.

 To find out more about my research, check out the Projects and Publications pages.

 Franceschelli, M. and Keating, A. (2018) Imagining the future in the neoliberal era: Young people’s optimism and their faith in hard work.
 In Young. [open access] DOI: 10.1177/1103308817742287

 Janmaat, J.G. and Keating, A. (2017) Are today’s youth more tolerant?
 Trends in tolerance among young people in Britain.
 In: Ethnicities.
 [Open access]

 Keating, A. and Melis, G. (2017) Social media and youth political engagement: Preaching to the converted or providing a new voice for youth?
 In: British Journal of Politics and International Relations.
 [Open access]